j2krueger/a-new-addventure-backend/README.md

 - Anyone can read, only logged in users can post/edit/delete
 - post an entry that starts a story
 	- story title
-	- branch title
 	- entry title
 	- author by login
 	- keywords
 	- body
 - post an entry that continues a story
-	- branch title/default inherited
 	- entry title
-	- choice text - unique on continued entry
 	- author
 	- keywords
 	- body
-- edit an entry (creator/mod/admin only) (keep all versions, only display last)
+- edit an entry (creator/mod/admin only) (keep all versions?, only display last)
-- delete an entry (creator/mod/admin only)
+- delete an entry (mod/admin only)
 - flag an entry
-- edit keywords for an entry (any logged in user can add keywords?)
+- edit keywords for an entry (author/mods/admins can add keywords)
-	- the keywords "NSFW", "SEX", "GORE", and "FF:(title)":
+	- the keywords "NSFW", "SEX", "GORE", and "FF.(title)":
 		- Must be marked when applicable
 		- are automatically propagated to all continuations
 		- may only be removed by mod/admin/?creator?
-		- "FF:(title)" indicates fan fiction, e.g. "FF:Gurren Lagann"
+		- "FF.(title)" indicates fan fiction, e.g. "FF.Gurren Lagann"
-- comment on an entry
-- user to user DMs
 - register user
 	- username
 	- password